emileca/vortex/README.md

 ## Organization of the git repository

-vortex serves as a unique repository for the developments made in the context of the *Vortex* project's text edition.
+<vortex> serves as a unique repository for the developments made in the context of the *Vortex* project's text edition.
 The repository is divided into subfolders corresponding to the ancient authors with a folder for the modern language text and a folder for the ancient language text.
 To limit conflicts, we suggest that each editor not work on the main branch but on a branch named after him/her.

-## Credits and citation
+## Credits

 Project leaders: [Dr Pierre Bonnechere](https://uppsalauniversitet.academia.edu/pierreBonnechere), [Dr Gabriella Cursaru](https://umontreal.academia.edu/GabrielaCursaru) and [Lynn Kozak](https://mcgill.academia.edu/LynnKozak)